ejanicas-stripe/account-creator/README.md

 ./create_express_connect.py
 ```

-4. The output is displayed both in the console while running and in the `express_accounts.txt` file.
+4. **MAKE SURE YOU LOGGED OUT OF YOUR CONSOLE BEFORE THIS STEP**.
+The output is displayed both in the console while running and in the `express_accounts.txt` file.
 Make sure to go through each of the URLs there to accept the TOS.

 5. (Optional) If you want to delete all accounts created using this script, run the `purge_connect.py` script